What This Is

 What about library names?

-Library names will be the same, but will use a different version number.
-The version numbers for the current OpenSSL libraries are 1.1 (for the 1.1.0 and 1.1.1 branches) and 3 (for the 3.0 branch).
+Library names will be the same, but might use a different version number eventually.
+The version numbers for the current OpenSSL libraries are 3 (for the 3.0 branch).
 We will be prefixing 81 (ASCII for 'Q') to the version numbers to generate a unique version number.

 The SONAME of these libraries are all different, guaranteeing the correct library will be used.